Applications Need Software Integrity. Agents Need Context Integrity.

 • Software Integrity (SLSA, in-toto, SBOMs): “Is this binary what it claims to be?”

 These aren’t theoretical concerns.
-We’ve seen deepfakes undermine elections.
-We’ve seen supply chain attacks compromise thousands of organizations through a single poisoned dependency.
+Deepfakes have undermined elections.
+Supply chain attacks have compromised thousands of organizations through a single poisoned dependency.
 The response was cryptographic: sign the content, attest the provenance, verify before trust.

 Who verifies the context they reason over?

 Google’s Agent-to-Agent (A2A) protocol standardizes how agents communicate across enterprises: message formats, task lifecycles, discovery mechanisms.
-What it doesn’t define is how to verify that context received from other agents is authentic, unmodified, and from authoritative sources.
+It doesn’t define how to verify that context received from other agents is authentic, unmodified, and from authoritative sources.

-A new category of memory and context layer startups has emerged—systems that maintain persistent context graphs across agent sessions, enabling continuity and personalization at scale.
+A new category of memory and context layer startups has emerged—systems that maintain persistent context graphs across agent sessions.

 The market agrees: context is infrastructure.

 But infrastructure without integrity is an attack surface.
-And right now, none of these context systems carry cryptographic provenance.
+Right now, none of these context systems carry cryptographic provenance.

 Every context graph is an unsigned artifact.
 Every memory layer is an unattested claim.
 Every “Context as a Service” offering delivers content without credentials.